-Some Mac hiccups and startup issues can be resolved by repairing disk permissions in OS X. Disk permissions allow your Mac to control what users have access to files and folders on your Mac.
+Some Mac hiccups and startup issues can be resolved by repairing disk permissions in macOS.
+Disk permissions allow your Mac to control what users have access to files and folders on your Mac.

 Unfortunately, it’s quite easy to unintentionally mess up disk permissions.
 In fact, the very act of installing and uninstalling apps on your Mac can over time result in broken permissions.

-In this tutorial, I’m going to show you how to verify and fix disk permissions in OS X, which is typically a basic troubleshooting step to fix any software issues your Mac might be plagued with.
+In this tutorial, I’m going to show you how to verify and fix disk permissions in macOS, which is typically a basic troubleshooting step to fix any software issues your Mac might be plagued with.

 This allows the operating system to run through the files on your disk and compare their permissions with its original master list of permissions.
 In turn, any inadvertently altered permissions can be reverted back to their default state in case of failure.